top of page

 YOUR GIFT, YOUR WORTH

 At The Museum of Life, every visitor is invited to give something when they enter.
-And it doesn’t need to be money — it can be a story, a drawing, a gesture, or even just a moment of presence.
+And it doesn’t need to be always money: it can be a story, a drawing, a gesture, or even just a moment of presence.

 This act of giving is not about obligation; it is about awakening self-esteem and reminding us of our own worthiness.
-By contributing, each person affirms: I matter, my voice matters, my presence matters.
+By contributing, each person affirms: I matter, my voice and my presence matter.

-When everyone gives, no matter how small, the space becomes a living circle of exchange — art, compassion, and humanity flowing both ways.
+When everyone gives, no matter how, the space becomes a living circle of exchange: art, compassion, and humanity flowing both ways.

 RELATION TO THE FOUNDATION